Pale pink blossoms against a blue sky. Photo by Yan Liu on Unsplash.

 Happy new year!
 Interested in community events this month?
 You’ve come to the right place.

-Here are a few inclusive events to kick off 2026, plus a list of community calendars to check out.
+Here are a few inclusive events and activities to kick off 2026, plus a list of community calendars to check out.

 January 2026 Community Events